 Proponents of the project have pointed to the economic benefits, building the canal would involve constructing two huge new bridges, an undersea tunnel as well as port facilities, new towns and an airport.
 All of this would provide a huge economic boost for Thailand, creating jobs and make it a major shipping hub to rival Singapore.

-As well as the economic benefits a canal could give Thailand a new found geopolitical strength depending on how much the Chinese exerted control or ownership over the project, either it way it would certainly draw the ire of Singapore which would see its pivotal position as the sentinel of the Straits of Malacca much diminished.
+As well as the economic benefits a canal could give Thailand a new found geopolitical strength depending on how much the Chinese exerted control or ownership over the project.
+Either way it would certainly draw the ire of Singapore which would see its pivotal position as the sentinel of the Straits of Malacca much diminished.

 Indian jitters over Chinese influence in the Indian Ocean would amplify and other regional powers such as Australia and Malaysia would watch warily as the regional balance of power shifted in China’s favour.